mudrap17/wordpress-terraform-docker/README.md

 ```

 ### For testing the backup
-1. Spin up a terraform environment, which includes the backup container
+1. Spin up a terraform environment, which includes the Wordpress website, MySQL database and a backup container
 ```
 terraform init
 terraform plan